INTEGRATED PEST MANAGEMENT (IPM)

 All school districts are required to develop a written Integrated Pest Management Plan.
 The one for the Redmond School District can be viewed at this link: Redmond School District IPM Plan.

 School districts are also required to designate an IPM Plan Coordinator from among their staff.
-The district’s lead groundskeeper, Jeff Curry, has been appointed to that function.
+The district’s lead groundskeeper, Phil Sledge, has been appointed to that function.

 When pesticide applications are necessary, they must be used in accordance with state and federal law.
 A pesticide is any substance or mixture of substances intended to prevent, destroy, repel or mitigate any pest.
 Pests can be insects, mice and other animals, weeds, fungi or micro-organisms.
 Pesticides is a broad term that includes insecticides, herbicides, fungicides and rodenticides.